Maximum Energy of Particles Accelerated in Gamma-Ray Burst Afterglow Shocks: Abstract

 \section{Abstract}

 Particle acceleration in relativistic collisionless shocks remains an open problem in high-energy astrophysics.
 Particle-in-cell (PIC) simulations predict that electron acceleration in weakly magnetized shocks proceeds via small-angle scattering, leading to a maximum electron energy significantly below the Bohm limit.
-This upper bound manifests observationally as a characteristic synchrotron cutoff, providing a direct probe of the underlying acceleration physics.
+This upper bound on electron energy manifests observationally as a characteristic synchrotron cutoff, providing a direct probe of the underlying acceleration physics.
 Gamma-ray burst (GRB) afterglows offer an exceptional laboratory for testing these predictions.
 Here, we model the spectral evolution of GRB afterglows during the relativistic deceleration phase, incorporating PIC-motivated acceleration prescriptions and self-consistently computing synchrotron and synchrotron self-Compton emission.
 We find that low-energy bursts in low-density environments, typical of short GRBs, exhibit a pronounced synchrotron cutoff in the GeV band within minutes to hours after the trigger.
-Applying our framework to GRB~190114C and GRB~130427A, we find that current observations are insufficient to discriminate between PIC-motivated acceleration and the Bohm limit, primarily due to large uncertainties in the Fermi-LAT band.
-Nevertheless, future MeV–TeV afterglow observations can break model degeneracies and place substantially tighter constraints on particle acceleration in relativistic shocks.
+Applying our framework to GRB~190114C and GRB~130427A, we find that current observations are insufficient to discriminate between PIC-motivated acceleration and the Bohm limit, primarily due to poor photon statistics in the Fermi-LAT band.
+Nevertheless, future MeV–TeV afterglow observations can break model degeneracies and place substantially tighter constraints on the mechanisms responsible for particle acceleration in relativistic shocks.
+To this end, we simulate a fiducial nearby short GRB as a promising probe of the cutoff location, for which the two acceleration scenarios are cleanly distinguishable and the detection of such an event in the near future remains feasible.

 \keywords{ \uat{High energy astrophysics}{739} --- \uat{Shocks}{2086} --- \uat{Non-thermal radiation sources}{1119} --- \uat{Plasma astrophysics}{1261} --- \uat{Gamma-ray bursts}{629} --- \uat{Relativistic jets}{1390} }